Opening Hours Open 7 days a week

 • You currently have a Tier 1 (Entrepreneur) visa

-• You must have You have created 10 jobs for settled workers for 12 consecutive months and invested £200,000 funds in your business; OR
+• You must have You have created 10 jobs for settled workers for 12 consecutive months and invested £200,000 in your business; OR

 • You must be a genuine entrepreneur